 - Have one user open Revit and a large model with all the most common fabrication parts used.

 - A fresh blank eVolveMechanicalSharedDefinitions file should be made at the SharedParameter file location

 - Run Import/Refresh Fabrication Parameters inside of the Mange eVolve Properties window.

 - Restart Revit

-All users should now have an accurate shared parameter file to use for dictating settings and when developing tags/schedules.
+All users should now have an accurate shared parameter file for dictating settings and developing tags/schedules.